Flights cancelled due to strikes in Belgium next week

 Why are pilots in Belgium going on strike?

-Ryanair allegedly told pilots in Belgium that it wanted to cancel an agreement on working hours and rest.
-Pilots also agreed to take a 20 per cent pay cut at the start of the pandemic which is still in place.
+Pilots' union Beca cites unacceptable HR management as one of the main reasons for the walkouts.
+It also claims that Ryanair forced its pilots to accept pay cuts "under the threat of redundancies" during the Covid crisis and set up a system to circumvent automatic pay indexation.

+Ryanair denies this, saying in a statement to Euronews Travel that it "complies in full with Belgian law, including the indexation system" and that "the pay cuts agreed during Covid have been fully restored since April this year."

-However, the budget airline says it has offered the Belgian pilots the same deal as recently agreed by most other Ryanair pilots' unions across the EU.
+The budget airline says it has offered the Belgian pilots the same deal as recently agreed by most other Ryanair pilots' unions across the EU, adding that the unions are yet to respond to proposals sent on 25 July.

-"We apologise in advance to passengers planning to travel with Ryanair between now and October 2024 who may be affected by these strikes," the unions said in a press release in July.
+"We apologise in advance to passengers planning to travel with Ryanair between now and October 2024 who may be affected by these strikes," the unions said in a press release last month.

 "But we can no longer allow Ryanair to violate the basic principles of Belgian social dialogue."